matan-h/ddebug/readme.md

 # ddebug
-ddebug is a python library for cool debugging of python progams.
+ddebug is a python library for simple debugging of python progams.

 ddebug is both
 [icecream](https://github.com/gruns/icecream) and
 [snoop](https://github.com/alexmojaki/snoop)
-but simple and quick in the style of [q](https://github.com/zestyping/q)
+but simple and quick to use in the style of [q](https://github.com/zestyping/q).
 ## Installation
 Install using pip: ```(python -m) pip install ddebug```

 ## Simple Example